LanLi2017/yw-idcc-17/README.md

 Our system demonstration will illustrate the variety of provenance information that we are able to capture, query, and visualize using a combination of tools for exposing both prospective and retrospective provenance.
-We show how prospective provenance can be declared using YesWorkflow (YW) annotations that reveal the fine-grained (variable level) dataflow graph implicit in scripts, and how this prospective provenance can be integrated with the coarse-grained (file-level) retrospective provenance information recorded by the DataONE Run Managers for MATLAB and R. We demonstrate the usefulness of integrating prospective and retrospective provenance in this way with queries:
+We show how prospective provenance can be declared using YesWorkflow (YW) annotations that reveal the fine-grained (variable level) dataflow graph implicit in scripts, and how this prospective provenance can be integrated with the coarse-grained (file-level) retrospective provenance information recorded by the DataONE Run Managers for MATLAB and R, fine-grained retrospective provenance captured by noWorkflow, user-exported log file at any fine-grained level.
+We demonstrate the usefulness of integrating prospective and retrospective provenance in this way with queries:

 1. **Prospective provenance queries in the context of a single script**.
 This can expose and test data dependencies at the workflow-level.